Chopper1337/Invidious-Scripts/README.md

 This is a script which will automatically redirect YouTube video URLs to a random instance of Invidious as set in the script.

 Edit the `urls` array, add and/or remove Invidious instances per your preference.
+A different instance will be picked at random from that array upon loading of the page.

 Open a YouTube video in a new tab (Middle click on them is easiest), in a second or two they will be redirected to a random Invidious instance from the array.